gmofishsauce/yarc/doc/MemorySystem.md

 # YARC 30k RAM

-As this is written the memory system is designed and partially constructed.

 ## System Context

 The YARC data and address busses have 16 wires.
 There are 16 data bits and